jalbiero/eos-dev-docker/samples/node-usage/README.md

 # Nodeos usage

-This simple example shows how to run a node using the development docker.
+This simple example shows how to run a non producer node using the development docker.

 The node can be configured via the following files: